New Zealand fifty-dollar note: Design

 There have been seven different series of New Zealand banknotes, and the fifty-dollar note was introduced with the fourth series of banknotes, to fill the gap between the twenty-dollar and one-hundred-dollar notes.

 Fourth series (1983–1991)

 The first issue had a portrait of Elizabeth II on the front and used orange colouring.
 The back of the note featured a morepork or ruru, New Zealand's only extant native owl.
-The owl was perched on a pohutukawa, a tree found on the New Zealand coast and often referred to as the "New Zealand Christmas tree".
+The owl was perched on a pōhutukawa, a tree found on the New Zealand coast and often referred to as the "New Zealand Christmas tree".
 The watermark was of Captain James Cook.

 Fifth series (1991–1999)

 New Zealand's banknotes were completely re-designed in the 1990s to introduce uniquely New Zealand designs.
 Sir Āpirana Ngata, a New Zealand politician who played an important role in the Māori Renaissance, was featured on the new fifty-dollar note.
 The colour was changed to the current violet, partly to help distinguish it from the reddish orange of the five-dollar note.
 To the left of Ngata's portrait was the Porourangi meeting house at Waiomatatini Marae, near the town of Ruatoria.
 The design also featured a tukutuku pattern known as poutama (stairway to heaven) that is found at Porourangi meeting house.
 On the back was the kōkako (blue wattled crow) and the sky-blue mushroom (Entoloma hochstetteri), and in the background is Pureora Forest Park.